- Harvard Health Blog - http://www.health.harvard.edu/blog -

 It’s also helpful to learn more about diverticulitis, because, while not entirely common, it happens to be the end stage of a common condition known as diverticulosis, which a third of all American adults have and likely don’t even realize.

-We don’t know who will develop diverticular disease (the umbrella term for both conditions), but there are some factors that increase the odds of that happening.
+We don’t know who will develop diverticulitits or a diverticular bleed, but there are some factors that increase the odds of that happening.
 One is age: 70% of people age 80 and older have the condition.
 Other risk factors include obesity, a lack of exercise, and a diet low in fiber.

 Will exercising, controlling your weight, and eating a high-fiber diet prevent diverticular disease?
 Possibly, but there isn’t yet convincing proof of it.
 But we do know that diet plays an important role in colon health.
 It brings relief from constipation, better cholesterol control, and makes for more filling meals that help you maintain a healthy weight.